Salih: Qur'an

-According to Muslim tradition, the people of Thamud virtually relied upon Saleh for support.
-He was chosen by God as a prophet (نبي) and sent to preach against the selfishness of the wealthy and to condemn the practice of shirk (شِرْك).
-Although Saleh preached for a sustained period of time, the people of Thamud refused to hear his warning and instead began to ask Saleh to perform a miracle for them.
-They said: “O Ṣâliḥ!
+According to Muslim tradition, the people of Thamud relied on Salih for support.
+He was chosen by God as a prophet and sent to preach against the selfishness of the wealthy and to condemn the practice of shirk (polytheism).
+Although Salih preached for a sustained period, the people of Thamud refused to heed his warning and instead asked him to perform a miracle for them.
+They said: “O Ṣāliḥ!
 We truly had high hopes in you before this.
 How dare you forbid us to worship what our forefathers had worshipped?
 We are certainly in alarming doubt about what you are inviting us to.”

-Saleh reminded his people of the castles and palaces they built out of stone, and of their technological superiority over neighbouring communities.
-Furthermore, he told them about their ancestors, the ʿĀd tribe, and how they too were destroyed for their sins.
-Some of the people of Thamud believed Saleh's words, but the tribal leaders refused to listen to him and continued to demand that he demonstrate a miracle to prove his prophethood.
+Salih reminded his people of the castles and palaces they built out of stone, and of their technological superiority over neighbouring communities.
+Furthermore, he told them about their ancestors, the ʿĀd, and how they too were destroyed for their sins.
+Some of the people of Thamud believed Salih's words, but the tribal leaders refused to listen to him and continued to demand that he demonstrate a miracle to prove his prophethood.

-In response, God gave the Thamud a blessed she-camel (نَاقة), as both a means of sustenance and a test.
+In response, God gave the Thamud a blessed she-camel (نَاقة) as both a means of sustenance and a test.
 The tribe was told to allow the camel to graze peacefully and avoid harming her.
-But in defiance of Saleh's warning, the people of the tribe hamstrung the camel.
-Saleh informed them that they had only three more days to live before the wrath of God descended upon them.
+In defiance of Salih's warning, the people of the tribe hamstrung the camel.
+Salih informed them that they had only three more days to live before the wrath of God descended upon them.
 The people of the city were remorseful, but their crime could not be undone, and all the disbelieving people in the city were killed in an earthquake.
-Al-Hijr was rendered uninhabited and remained in ruins for all time thereafter.
-Saleh himself and the few believers who followed him survived.
+Al-Hijr was rendered uninhabitable and remained in ruins thereafter.
+Salih himself and the few believers who followed him survived.

-The story is expanded upon in Sūrat an-Naml of the Qur'an.
+The story is expanded upon in the surah an-Naml.
 Whilst the she-camel is not mentioned explicitly in this chapter, it states that nine men plotted to kill Salih and his whole family, a crime for which they were struck down by God three days later.